 - Drug recalls due to manufacturing defects, unknown side effects, or unforeseen adverse reactions with other drugs.

 In many cases the faults of a particular drug are not identified until after the drug has been in the market.
 Drug recalls happen when a fault is found with a particular drug.
 This is an attempt to remove the drug from the market to prevent anyone from becoming ill, but does not always happen in a timely manner.
 If a drug you have been taking is issued a recall, it is important to contact your physician immediately to deal with the problem.
 It is also important to consult with an attorney who has expertise in these matters and become informed about your legal options.
-At the Law Offices of Herbert I. Ellis, P.C., our attorneys will represent you through concerns you may have with many pharmaceutical drugs or medical devices.
+At Ellis Law, our attorneys will represent you through concerns you may have with many pharmaceutical drugs or medical devices.

 Toxic Food Products